Hendrickson Hawk Classic UIL Meet

 FW - Policy FW against K affs can be a useful strategy to have.
 However, i often find debaters constantly reading generic standards like Ground, Predictability without any in depth impacts to those standards.
 Have specific warrants about why them reading their K aff in that instance specifically is bad.

-PTX - Needs to be very specific, we are not that deep into any election cycle right now.
+PTX - Needs to be very specific, we are in an election cycle right now.
 Generic election projections are unlikely to persuade me.

-CP- I like counterplan debate and have found myself reading them a lot more in college debate.
-The 1NC shell must have a competition section.
-If the CP doesn't explain competition with the aff then all it takes is the 2AC to point that out or read a permutation and it basically destroys the whole CP.
-Also make sure you pair it with a net benefit AND solvency deficits to the Aff plan.
+CP - I like counterplan debate and found myself reading them a lot more in college debate.
+Make sure you pair it with a net benefit AND solvency deficits to the Aff plan.
 Additionally, spend time explaining how the CP resolves the deficits you say the aff solvency has.

-Theory- I have voted in and debated some of the wackiest theory positions.
+Theory - I have voted in and debated some of the wackiest theory positions.
 As long as you have good warrants as to why your interpretation is better than you should be good.
 Please do interp comparison between you interp and your opponent's.
 That being said don't get too out there with you theory positions.
 I feel like you and/or your coaches should know what is a winning theory position and what is hot garbage.
-Specification arguments are eh.
-I'm a strong believer that Cross X is there to check back against those arguments.

 do NOT be racist, transphobic, homophobic, bigoted, etc.